 Form weep holes and drainage holes in accordance with Section 03100 – Concrete Forms and Accessories.
 If wood forms are used, remove them after the concrete has set.

 Install weep hole tubes and drains as indicated in the Contract Documents.
-[Consultant to coordinate 3.2.6 with Section 04051 - Masonry Procedures and amend as required.]

 Grouting: